siva82kb/siva82kb.github.io/teaching/tni/tni.md

 [Modules](#course-modules) |
 [Submit Stuff](#submit-course-documents)

 Welcome to the course page for Transducers and Instrumentation theory and lab courses.
-This page contains all course realted information.
-For all course related queries please contact the course [instructor](mailto:siva82kb@cmcvellore.ac.in).
+This page contains all course-related information.
+For all course-related queries, please contact the course [instructor](mailto:siva82kb@cmcvellore.ac.in).

 ### Course Information Document
 - **Theory**: [Course Info](https://github.com/siva82kb/teaching/raw/master/transducers_and_instrumentation/info/course_info.pdf)